 - Spina Bifida

 - Spinal Cord Injury

 Riders must be at least 2 years old.
 Weight limits for riders are imposed for the safety of the horses.
 The weight limit at Pegasus is 200 lbs. including tack.

 Can individuals without a disability ride at Pegasus?

 No. Pegasus only works with riders who have a disability.
 Unfortunately, our schedule does not have room even for siblings who do not have disabilities.
-The one exception is our Senior Saddles program, which is designed for able-bodied men and women ages 55+ and does not require its participants to have a disability.
+The one exception is our “Back in the Tack” lesson program, which is designed for able-bodied men and women over the age of 18 and does not require its participants to have a disability.